 Fuse the applique fabric to the hooped organza before stitching the final satin stitch finishing edge.
 (Note, if you use polyester organza, skip this step!
 You might melt the organza in the hoop too.)
-If you need a brush up on applique see the my Amazing Applique blog post here.
+If you need a brush up on applique see the my Applique Tutorial blog post here.

 Complete the applique.
 I also added tiny designs from my Petites collection to the letters just for fun J